ebudd45/Meteorology-Projects/README.md

 # Meteorologyclass
-Google Colab Notebooks Labs This repository is for all the coding labs using Google Colab.
+Google Colab Notebooks Labs.
+This repo contains notebooks and Python scriptsthat can be used for teaching various meteorology related course content.
+Data is soueced from reanalysis and model data.